Table of Contents

-- In a separate recent study subjects maxed out on the squat and then took 70% of their one rep max (1RM) to failure while attempting to estimate when they were at 5, 3, and 1 RIR.(Zourdos, 2021) Of note, they were not told the weight they were lifting.
+- In an informative 2021 study subjects maxed out on the squat and then took 70% of their one rep max (1RM) to failure while attempting to estimate when they were at 5, 3, and 1 RIR.(Zourdos, 2021) Of note, they were not told the weight they were lifting.
 Therefore, any intuition regarding expected rep count from prior experience lifting that weight was unavailable.
 These were all male lifters with at least 2 years of experience performing squats.
 The sets ranged from 9-26 reps and individuals who were able to perform more reps were less accurate at 5 RIR and 3 RIR predictions.
 Regardless of total rep count accuracy was similar at the 1 RIR prediction.
 On average predictions were off by 5.15 reps at the 5 RIR prediction, 3.65 reps at the 3 RIR prediction, and 2.05 reps at the 1 RIR prediction.

 Note: A key finding in the above study is the very wide discrepancy in the number of reps that could be performed with 70% of one’s 1RM.
 After all, a range of 9-26 is very large.
 This is one reason I do not favor non-autoregulated approaches that prescribe specific numbers of reps at a specific % of one’s 1RM; this approach can yield very different training effects between different people.

-Having said that, a recent study indicates two factors that can contribute to this wide discrepancy.(Hernández-Belmonte, 2021) One factor is an individual’s baseline level of strength; stronger individuals relative to their body weight were able to perform more reps at a given % of their 1RM.
+Having said that, a separate 2021 study indicates two factors that can contribute to this wide discrepancy.(Hernández-Belmonte, 2021) One factor is an individual’s baseline level of strength; stronger individuals relative to their body weight were able to perform more reps at a given % of their 1RM.
 A second factor is the daily variation that can occur with one’s performance.
 For example, suppose you know your 1RM from prior testing is 100 pounds.
 If your program suggests you lift 70% of this, that would be 70 pounds.
 However, suppose any given day your actual 1RM can fluctuate from 90-105 pounds.
 Then 70 pounds may be anywhere from 67%-78% of your 1RM for that day.
 This can lead to a wide disparity in the number of reps you perform.